Set up automations for other users

 When an automation is activated, the system will run a diagnosis to confirm that the workflow is built correctly and no issues will prevent it from execution.

-If an error is found, you will be notified and you will need to review the workflow in order to enable it.
+If an error is found, you’ll be notified and you’ll need to review the workflow in order to enable it.

 Click ”Troubleshoot” at the top of the page for more details about the errors.